sumanth333/AshtaChamma_/README.md

 # ashtachamma
 #Instructions to run:
-Download , import as a netbeans project and run
+Download, import as a netbeans project and run